yuz682/yujiezhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a senior undergrad major in Bioinformatics with math minor in UCSD.
-I'm also an undergraduate researcher in [Lewis Lab](http://lewislab.ucsd.edu)
+I'm currently a senior undergrad major in Bioengineering: Bioinformatics with math minor at the University of California, San Diego.
+I'm also an undergraduate researcher in [Lewis Lab](http://lewislab.ucsd.edu), a.k.a.
+Systems Biology And Cell Engineering Lab.

+Currently, I'm applying for PhD programs with a specific interest in computational epigenetics on psychiatry.
+Feel free to contact me through LinkedIn or email regarding to opportunities or collabrations.